Eliassoren/json-mapping/README.md

     assertEquals(user, deserialized.getOrNull()); // true
 ```

 Data objects can (and should) be annotated with the @JsonProperty annotation to ensure consistency in case of renaming variables.
+You may annotate fields (like shown in User.java), but could also annotate parameters in a constructor or getters (and setters).

 ```java
 public class User {